todokku/paas-cf/README.md

 `JOB=performance-tests make dev run_job`.

-This will not only tigger the job, but before that it will modify the pipeline to remove `passed` dependencies for `paas-cf` in the specified job.
-This means that your job will pick the latest changes to `paas-cf` directly, without the need to run the pipeline from start in order to bring the changes forward.
+This will not only tigger the job, but before that it will modify the pipeline to remove `passed` dependencies for `paas` in the specified job.
+This means that your job will pick the latest changes to `paas` directly, without the need to run the pipeline from start in order to bring the changes forward.

 ## Concourse credentials